dinkelburg/diversdesk/diversdesk/src/content/docs/user_manual/login.md

 ![Create an account through google](/images/Create_an_account_through_Google.jpg)

 ## Login to your account
-To login, you can visit [traveltruster.com](https://www.traveltruster.com/?modal=account&flow=signin) and select the login button for desktop or the profile icon on mobile phone.
+To login, you can visit [traveltruster.com](https://www.traveltruster.com/?modal=account&flow=signin) or, for Diversdesk white-label users, via the personal URL that we've provided to you, and select the login button for desktop or the profile icon on mobile phone.
 From there you can follow the prompt, and you'll be led to your account.

 ![Steps to login into your environment](/images/Login_steps.jpg)